smithy-lang/smithy/docs/source/spec/core.rst

             match a target number of elements results in an unbounded API with an unpredictable latency.

-In the example below, a resource defines a paginated operation.
+The following example defines a paginated operation that sets each value explicitly on the operation.

 .. tabs::